whaakman/azure-docs.nl-nl/articles/hdinsight/storm/apache-storm-scp-programming-guide.md

     void Execute(SCPTuple tuple);
     }

-Wanneer nieuwe tuple beschikbaar is, de `Execute()` functie wordt aangeroepen om te verwerken.
+Wanneer nieuwe tuple beschikbaar is, is de `Execute()` functie is aangeroepen om te verwerken.

 ### <a name="iscptxspout"></a>ISCPTxSpout
 ISCPTxSpout is de interface voor transactionele spout.